UniGiu/Washine/README.md

 http://localhost:8080 in your browser.

-Before running the project the first time you should install the dependencies from washineCore and washine_db you should type type `maven install`
+Before running the project the first time you should install the dependencies from washineCore/ and washine_db/ you should type type `maven install`

 ### Ready made users ###
 To get acquainted with the application the database is already set up  with an example user:

  email: nonnapina@washine.uni
  password: password123

 ## Deploying to Production (not reccomended as the software is not yet production ready)